Geodan/pg2b3dm/getting_started.md

 Put [sample_data/index_cesium.html](sample_data/index_cesium.html) on a webserver (for example https://caddyserver.com/).

 Open a browser and if all goes well in Delaware - Dover you can find some 3D Tiles buildings.

-Final result in Cesium:

-TODO

-Issue: Some tiles do show up at first, but gets some drawing over.
-Also location seems somewhere at equator.